 What we are learning about this term in Halton Class with Miss Mulholland.

-This term will begin with a focus on poetry, looking at rhyming words, inventing actions, and reciting poetry.
+This term will begin with a focus on poetry, looking at the vocabulary used, inventing actions, and reciting poetry.
 The children will be developing their ability to write ‘the perfect sentence’, using capital letters, finger spaces and full stops accurately and independently.
-The children will learn how to use simple adjectives to describe their senses and will build up to forming simple sentences independently to write their own poem.
-We will also focus on writing character descriptions and setting descriptions of places around the UK, using adjectives.
-In guided reading lessons, we will be reading a range of short poems and stories, focusing on the characters and settings.
-The children will be using their phonic knowledge to sound out words and to practise their reading skills.
-Spellings will be given as homework each week, allowing the children the opportunity to practise their high frequency words and their phonics sounds.
-These should be practised at home as well as in school, in preparation for the spelling test every Friday.
+They will build up to forming simple sentences independently to write their own poem.
+The children will use their senses and add adjectives to describe what they can feel, see, hear and smell.
+The children will learn how to use simple adjectives effectively to write both setting and character descriptions.
+They will then have a focus on diary entries.
+They will read a diary entry first, becoming familiar with the structure before combining simple sentences to write their own.
+In guided reading lessons, the children will be reading a range of short poems and stories, focusing on the characters and settings.
+The children will complete daily phonics lessons and they will use their phonic knowledge to sound out words and to practise their reading skills.

 This term will begin with a focus on place value within ten, consisting of basic number recognition and careful counting within ten.
 The children will count forwards and backwards within 10 and look at one more and one less that a given number.
 This will be followed by work on strengthening their knowledge on number bonds to 10.
 There will be a focus on addition and subtraction within 10, where the children will use resources to aid their learning each lesson.
+There will be a geometry focus where the children will look at positions, before moving onto numbers to 20.
 The children will complete fluency flashback questions daily, recapping identifying numbers, shapes, and number bonds.

-This term, our focus will be on athletics, before moving onto developing throwing and catching skills.
-Pupils will be given the opportunity to learn to throw in different ways and to practise this skill independently and in groups.
-Then we will have a Gymnastics focus where the children will learn how to roll, jump and balance accurately, before building to create simple gymnastics routines.
+This term, our focus will be on ‘Locomotion’.
+Pupils will focus on walking and jumping before moving onto a ball skills focus using their hands.
+Children will learn different methods of throwing and catching.
+Pupils will be working with a specialised PE coach developing their skills.
+They will also look at the importance of communication and teamwork.
 Pupils will be given the opportunity to work both independently and in a group.
 The children will have Keep Fit and dance lessons weekly which will focus on developing skills and the importance of maintaining a healthy lifestyle.

 PE lessons will be taught outside wherever possible.
 Please ensure your child is dressed appropriately: joggers, jumper and waterproof coat can be worn.

-We will start the term with an art focus, looking at collages.
-We will focus on the artist Kurt Schwitters and his work, before creating our own collages for Elmer the elephant.
-Then we will move onto line and pattern drawing looking at mehndi designs and creating our own patterns.
-For the second half of the summer term, we will move onto a DT focus looking at food technology and nutrition.
-We will design and make a healthy snack.
+We will start the term with an art focus, looking at developing our drawing skills.
+The children will develop their observation skills and will use these to help them.
+We will focus on an artist and we will develop our line and pattern drawing.
+For the second half of the term, we will move onto a DT focus where the children will research, design, make and evaluate a freestanding structure.